ryanbelt/CSCC09-Fall-2015/README.md

 ##SPA HEROZ
-Srunning node.js to activate the server
+Running node.js to activate the server